 The best places to live in Shenzhen

 Shenzhen is one of China’s fastest-growing expat destinations.
-Rapid growth and urbanisation have resulted in rent prices skyrocketing, so expats hoping to live close to the city centre should expect to pay for the privilege.
+Rapid expansion and urbanisation have resulted in rent prices skyrocketing, so expats hoping to live close to the city centre should expect to pay for the privilege.

 Shenzhen is home to one of China’s Special Economic Zones (SEZ).
 Thanks to its more liberal economic policies and practices, this megacity has become a hub for multinational companies.
 As such, many areas of the city are commercial and business-oriented but equally promote a positive work-life balance.

-Shenzhen is formally split into nine administrative districts offering residential space for families as well as expats who have relocated on their own.
+Shenzhen is formally split into nine administrative districts, offering residential space for families as well as expats who have relocated on their own.
 Some of the most popular expat areas in Shenzhen are explored below.

 Family-friendly areas in Shenzhen